tvheadend/tvheadend/docs/class/mpegts_mux.md

 ---

-###Editing a Mux

-To edit a mux highlight the desired mux from within the grid, and press the *[Edit]* button from the menu bar.

-**Tip**: You can also make changes to a mux from within the grid.
+<tvh_include>inc/edit_grid_entries</tvh_include>

 ---

-###Deleting a Mux
+###Deleting an Entry/Mux

-To delete a mux highlight the desired mux from within the grid, and press the *[Delete]* button from the menu bar.
+To delete a mux highlight (select) the desired muxes from within the grid, and press the *[Delete]* button from the menu bar.

 Deleting a mux will also remove any associated services, including those mapped to channels.
 If you have network discovery enabled any previously deleted muxes found in the NIT during a scan will automatically be re-added.

-**Tip**: You can select all muxes within the grid by pressing ctrl+A.
-You can also ctrl+click to make additional selections, or shift+click to select a range.
+<tvh_include>inc/selecting_entries_tip</tvh_include>

+<tvh_include>inc/paging_tip</tvh_include>

+---

+###Playing a Mux

+You can stream a complete multiplex by copying/pasting the *Play* icon link into the desired player/software.

+**Notes**:
+* The links don't link to the actual stream but to a playlist for use with media players such as VLC, If you'd prefer to receive the raw transport stream instead, you can do so by removing the `/play/` path from the URL.
+* Not all devices support receiving a complete mux, notably low powered set-top-boxes and older USB tuners.

 ---